LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Methodology

 \subsection{Structured Code Change Information}

-To enrich the contextual information available for dependency analysis, we first extract \textit{explicit contexts} and \textit{implicit contexts} from the multi-version program dependency graph ($\delta$-PDG).
+To enrich the contextual information available for dependency analysis, we first extract \textit{explicit contexts} and \textit{implicit contexts} from the program dependency graphs (PDGs) from the source code.
+Our method centers on building a consolidated graph structure sensitive to code changes, followed by targeted reduction and compression.

-A \textit{program dependency graph (PDG)} \cite{ferrante1987PDG} is a directed graph that consists of a set of nodes \textit{N} and a set of edges \textit{E}, where each node n $\in$ \textit{N} represents a program statement or a conditional expression; and each edge e $\in$ \textit{E} represents the data flow or control flow among the statements.
-However, PDG can only describe the dependency relationships between statements of individual program.
-In order to simultaneously reflect the statement dependencies before and after program modification, we also need to introduce $\delta$-PDG.
-The \textit{multi-version program dependency graph ($\delta$-$PDG^{i,j}$)} \cite{parțachi2020flexeme} is the disjoint union of all nodes and edges across all versions in the PDGs at versions \textit{i} and \textit{j}.
+A \textit{program dependency graph (PDG)} \cite{ferrante1987PDG} is a directed graph that consists of a set of nodes \textit{N} and a set of edges \textit{E}, where each node n $\in$ \textit{N} represents a program statement or a conditional expression; and each edge e $\in$ \textit{E} represents the data flow or control flow among the statements within a single version of the code~\cite{ferrante1987PDG, le2014patch}.
+However, PDGs can only describe the dependency relationships between statements of an individual program.

+To simultaneously reflect statement dependencies before and after program modification, we first considered the capabilities of the Multi-version Program Dependency Graph ($\delta$-PDG) \cite{parțachi2020flexeme, kim2006program}, which is conceptually defined as the disjoint union of all nodes and edges from the PDGs of versions $i$ and $j$.
+We utilized this structural concept to construct our Commit-Level Merged Graph ($G_{Merged}$).
+However, $G_{Merged}$ is often massive, presenting a critical challenge for context-aware analysis with LLMs due to input length constraints, leading to inefficient token utilization and potentially diffusing the model's focus away from the core changes.
+Therefore, we further explore the specialized extraction of contexts from $G_{Merged}$ to derive representations optimized for LLM consumption, namely the Explicit Context ($G_{Explicit}$) and the Implicit Context ($G_{Implicit}$).

+We first construct the \textbf{Commit-Level Merged Graph ($G_{Merged}$)}, which serves as the consolidated foundation for our context extraction.
+As illustrated in Algorithm \ref{alg:ex_im_contexts_generation}, the construction process begins by taking the PDGs before ($\mathcal{G}_B$) and after ($\mathcal{G}_A$) the code change for every affected file, along with the commit's line-level difference ($\mathcal{D}$).
+In practice, we construct the PDGs using the Flexeme extractor\footnote{\url{https://github.com/PPPI/Flexeme}} for C\# projects and the Progex extractor\footnote{\url{https://github.com/ghaffarian/progex}} for Java projects.
+Using $\mathcal{D}$, we mark nodes in $\mathcal{G}_B$ corresponding to deleted lines as Deleted, and nodes in $\mathcal{G}_A$ corresponding to added lines as Added.